 Hagrid at the age of 3 was left with only his father, and at 12 with no (human) relatives to turn to at all.

 Hagrid’s father died when he was in his 2nd year at Hogwarts.
 From the internal time lines and information that was originally posted on Rowling’s first official website, Hagrid was born Dec.
 6, 1928.
 His 2nd year would have been the period between September, 1941 and July, 1942.
 In our world, this was well into WWII.
 It has always been implied (although never established) that a Muggle war was raging in the Potterverse during the middle of the 20th century as well, even though we do not know its exact dates.
 We are told, early in GoF that Frank Bryce came home from a war with a stiff leg some time before the summer of 1942.
 We have no information as to whether that war ever touched Britain.
-The alleged wizarding war of the mid-20th century (Grindelwald’s war) apparently didn’t.
+The reputed wizarding war of the mid-20th century (Grindelwald’s war) allegedly didn’t.

 This piece of backstory (the Riddle massacre) would have taken place during the summer between the newly orphaned Hagrid’s 2nd and 3rd years.
 Riddle was in school, himself, in his 4th year, when Hagrid’s father died, but could have had no input on that matter.
-However, there was enough allusion in this general set-up for the fandom to speculate at that point that Hagrid’s father’s death may have been related to the fact that there was a war in progress.
+However, there was enough allusion in this general set-up for the fandom originally to have speculated that Hagrid’s father’s death may have been related to the fact that there was a war in progress.
 When we were originally told of it, it seemed evident that England either was or had recently been at war.
-In fact, this was a misconception.
-Grindelwald never took his war to Britain, and we’ve no information confirming the existence of any Muggle war either.
-Our visit to Little Hangleton at the opening of GoF does not even hint that there was a war actually in progress at the time of the Riddle Massacre.
-Only that Frank Bryce had returned from one, some time earlier.

 Riddle’s remaining paternal family was murdered in the summer of 1942.
 A Muggle war had nothing to do with those deaths.
 A wizarding war even less so.